Set Image Layer Properties

 Image Stretching

-During the acquisition of image data, various factors can cause some degradation in image quality.
-The main purpose of stretching image data is to improve its display effect and quality, thereby enhancing image clarity, highlighting certain information of interest for human or machine analysis, and suppressing some useless information to increase the practical value of the image data.
-Stretching image data essentially changes the brightness and contrast of the image, making features in the image easier to identify.
+During the acquisition of image data, image quality may degrade due to various factors.
+The main purpose of stretching image data is to improve the display effect and quality of the image data, thereby enhancing image clarity, highlighting certain information of interest for human or machine analysis, suppressing some useless information, and improving the value of the image data.
+The essence of stretching image data is to change the brightness and contrast of the image, making the features in the image easier to identify.

 Currently, SuperMap provides several types of stretching for image data, including: No Stretching, Standard Deviation, Minimum Maximum, Histogram Equalization, Histogram Specification, Gaussian, and Percent Clip.

-Supports batch setting of the stretch method for image layers.
-In the Layer Manager, select multiple image layers and uniformly set the stretch method in the Layer Properties panel, facilitating unified adjustment of image display effects.
+Batch setting of stretch methods for image layers is supported.
+In the Layer Manager, select multiple image layers and uniformly set the stretch method on the Layer Properties panel to conveniently adjust the image display effect.

-• No stretching: No stretching processing is applied to the image.
-However, this absolute "no stretching" is actually only effective for image data stored in unsigned 8-bit format.
-The cell values displayed for image data on a computer are within the range of 0 to 255.
-Therefore, for image data stored in formats other than unsigned 8-bit, when displaying with "no stretch", SuperMap processes it using the Minimum Maximum method for display, making its values fall within the 0 to 255 range.
-As shown in the figure below, the left image shows an unsigned 8-bit image without stretching; the image appears dark.
-The right image is the histogram of the red band, showing cell display values concentrated in the lower gray level region.
+• No Stretching: No stretching is applied to the image.
+However, this absolute no stretching is only effective for image data with unsigned 8-bit storage format.
+The pixel values displayed on the computer for image data are all in the range 0 to 255.
+Therefore, for image data stored in a format other than unsigned 8-bit, SuperMap uses the Minimum Maximum method for display when no stretching is applied, making the values fall within the 0 to 255 range.
+As shown in the figure below, the left image is an unsigned 8-bit image without stretching, appearing dark, and the right image is the histogram of the Red Band, with display values concentrated in the low grayscale area.

 Figure: No Stretching and Histogram